pedrodardengo/pyckish/README.md

 pip install pyckish
 ```

-Pyckish is an "extract, parse and validate" solution to allow ease of use when dealing with _AWS Lambdas_, it also
+Pyckish is a micro framework to deal with _AWS Lambdas_ in Python in beautiful manner, it includes an
-allows creation of exception handlers to deal with exceptions.
-It aims to make using Lambdas to handle HTTP requests
+"extract, parse and validate" solution for input, creation of exception handlers to deal with exceptions and better
+output, allowing you to return Pydantic models instead of dicts.
+One of Pyckish goals is to make using
-an alternative that works similarly to other frameworks for back-end applications, like FastAPI.
+"Lambdas as handlers of HTTP requests" as an alternative that works similarly to other frameworks for
+back-end applications, like FastAPI.

 Currently, it can be used to extract HTTP data that comes in the event/context dictionary.
 It extracts from
 the dictionary, parses it and validates it.
 It relies heavily on Pydantic, and will make your life simpler if you